Located at:774 Snelling Ave Room 317Saint Paul, MN 55104Open 8:30 a.m. - 6 p.m.

 P: 651-523-2423F: 651-523-2608

 Multicultural Mosaic Held a couple days before Piper Passages, the Multicultural Mosaic is our first major initiative of the school year.
 The goals of this program are to provide students with opportunities to meet other new students and faculty and staff and to become acquainted with key University resources and services, while learning about important diversity issues including race, gender, sexual orientation, and socio-economic class.
 Student Empowerment Retreat"Relax, Relate, Release."
 This off-campus retreat provides opportunities for new and returning students to get acquainted, build stronger support systems, learn about our diverse communities and discuss issues of importance to diverse communities.
 In addition to team building activities, networking, interactive sessions on important college and campus issues, students participate in a bonfire and other fun activities.
 This event is coordinated by the Multicultural Alliance and is open to any student who is a member of one of the Hedgeman Center student organizations.
 Student Success SeriesThis program is designed to introduce students to campus resources, services and topics that may be of interest or support to them.
 Students are invited to the Hedgeman Center over the Tuesday convocation hour to have lunch and participate in informational workshops in a welcoming and relaxed environment."This Is My Story"-Conversations on Identity & CommunityThis discussion series invites members of the community to share their personal stories about their social and cultural identities and journeys.
 We explore issues of discrimination and oppression, racial justice, cross-cultural alliances, reconciliation and specific issues facing different communities.
 Hamline Undergraduate Conference on Race & Ethnicity (HU-CORE)HU-CORE is an off-campus overnight retreat in which 40 undergraduate students are provided opportunities to learn about issues of race, racism and racial justice.
 The main goals of the conference are to: create an environment where individuals explore and push their comfort zones on issues of race and ethnicity; explore origins, manifestations and perceptions of race and ethnicity; examine issues of race and racial identity development; and begin building bridges and strengthen relationships between different campus racial groups.
 To download and application for HU-CORE, click here.Dr.
-Martin Luther King, Jr. CommemorationDesigned to offer members of the University community an opportunity to reflect upon, examine, and celebrate Dr. King's life, philosophy and legacy, this program is held on the third Tuesday in January (the day after the national holiday).
+Martin Luther King, Jr. CommemorationEach year, Hamline University honors Dr. King's leadership to civil rights movement through a commemorative event in which university community members reflect upon, examine and celebrate King's life, philosophy and legacy.
+In addition to the commemoration, the MLK Day of Service has been added to our university celebration as a way to transform Dr. Martin Luther King, Jr.'s life and teachings into community building.
 Click here for more information.

 Social Justice SymposiumThis symposium held during the first week in April, offers members of the University community opportunities to learn about social justice issues that affect our campus, local, and national communities.
 The symposium examines the intersections and commonalities between different social justice issues (racism, classism, homophobia, sexism, etc).
 In addition, the symposium highlights and celebrates the life and accomplishments of a different social justice activist.
 Past honorees have included Dr. Martin Luther King, Jr., Ella Baker, Cesar Chavez, Harvey Milk, W.E.B.
 DuBois, and Helen Keller.
 Click here for 2013 Social Justice Symposium events.